savas-t/create-plaingrid/README.md

 ?
 Your grid gutter value (in px or rem): (1rem) # <-- cursor is currently here
 ```

 And that's it!
 You'll have a `plaingrid.css` file containing the CSS classes for your grid layout at your current directory.
-You can move it to your css files - or whereever you want to have it, just make sure it's in your CSS bundle - and you're good to go.
+You can move it to your CSS files - or whereever you want to have it, just make sure it's in your CSS bundle - and you're good to go.
+Feel free to modify the CSS file for your needs.

 ## Usage <a name="usage"></a>